-The Cybersecurity Research National Conferences (JNIC) are the meeting point where different actors working in the field of cybersecurity research (universities, technological and research centres, companies and public authorities) can exchange knowledge and experience with the shared goal of strengthening research in the Cybersecurity field at the national level.
+The Cybersecurity Research National Conferences (JNIC) are a scientific congress that constitutes a meeting point where different actors working in the field of cybersecurity research (universities, technological and research centres, companies and public authorities) can exchange knowledge and experience with the shared goal of strengthening research in the Cybersecurity field at the national level.

 Why are these Conferences run?

 The need to run these kind of conferences was identified during the drafting of the Summary report of the feasibility study and design of a network of centers of excellence in R & D in cybersecurity, with the consensus of participants.

 The strategic plan of the Spanish Network of Excellence on Cybersecurity Research included in measure 17 the creation of national cybersecurity R&D&i conferences, intended to be the scientific meeting point in which both the Network of Excellence in particular and the research ecosystem in general could demonstrate their capacities, both in terms of knowledge and talent and in terms of research findings and their potential for transference to market.

 Equally, measure 12 of the study proposed awarding grants for research excellence, designing an open call for proposals with mechanisms to evaluate and select candidates.

 Who organises the conferences?

 Each edition of the conferences is organised by the institution selected according to the procedure laid out in the regulation of the JNIC.

 An organising committee is named based on the regulations established for the JNIC, with the General chair of the committee being the representative from the organising institution who is responsible for the event.

 The Spanish National Cybersecurity Institute (INCIBE) in its mission to support research in cybersecurity for strengthening the cybersecurity industry, participates in the organization of this conference.